pgquiles/hanzitopinyin/README.md

 * 2: hanzi + pinyin
 * 3: English + Hanzi + Pinyin

 Option 3 uses DeepL to translate, which requires an API key.
 DeepL provides free API keys with some limitations but they should be enough for this tool.
+You must write the DeepL API key to the `hanzitopinyin.conf` file!!!